 For those with food sensitivities, following a restricted diet can come with frustration.
 What do I cook?
-How do I substitute ingredients and make sure my recipe will still turn out?
+How do I substitute ingredients and still make sure my recipe will still turn out?
 How do I still add flavor to my food?
 Adjusting recipes for a LEAP Diet can be challenging.
 My recipe for Garbanzo Bean Stew is an example of how many substitution options are available.

 I work with a wide variety of patients with inflammatory conditions.
-They may have autoimmune diseases such as Crohn’s, Ulcerative Colitis, Multiple Sclerosis, Rheumatoid Arthritis, or Lupus.
-They could be suffering from migraine headaches or Fibromyalgia.
-Diet plays a major role in improving our health and inflammatory state.
-One of the tools I use in my nutrition practice is Mediator Release Testing (MRT) followed by the LEAP Diet protocol to get the inflammation in your body to calm down.
-Patients on the LEAP Diet temporarily follow a restricted diet consisting of simple foods that are known to be non-inflammatory to them based on their results.
+Do you have an autoimmune diseases such as Crohn’s, Ulcerative Colitis, Multiple Sclerosis, Rheumatoid Arthritis, or Lupus?
+Do you suffer from migraine headaches or Fibromyalgia?
+Diet plays a major role in improving your health and inflammatory state.
+One of the tools I use in my nutrition practice to reduce inflammation is Mediator Release Testing (MRT) followed by the LEAP Diet protocol to get the inflammation in your body to calm down.
+Patients on the LEAP Diet temporarily follow a restricted diet consisting of simple foods that are known to be low inflammatory based on their results.

-I developed a LEAP Diet friendly recipe for a hearty Garbanzo Bean Stew that can easily be adjusted to tailor to your specific dietary needs.
+I developed a LEAP Diet friendly recipe for a hearty Garbanzo Bean Stew that you can easily adjust to tailor to your specific dietary needs.

 In this recipe, the olive oil can be substituted for sesame, avocado, coconut, peanut or sunflower oil depending on your test results.
 You can replace the onion with leek or scalions and carrots or celery can easily be swapped with an allowed vegetable of similar hard texture.
 This could include potato, sweet potato, chopped broccoli or cauliflower.
-Softer vegetables such as eggplant, mushroom, green pepper, or zucchini could also be used, but the total cooking time would need to be reduced so that the vegetables do not become overcooked.
+You can use softer vegetables such as eggplant, mushroom, green pepper, or zucchini, but the total cooking time would need to be reduced so that the vegetables do not become overcooked.
 The parsley in this Garbanzo Bean Stew can be exchanged for fresh basil or even spinach.
 Spices can be adjusted depending on those allowed for you.
 Turmeric could be a flavorful substitution!

 The garbanzo beans serve as a protein source to make this recipe a hearty, well rounded meal.
 However, other vegetarian LEAP Diet friendly protein sources such as pinto beans, lentils, split green peas, or lima beans could be used.
 You could also substitute approximately 2 pounds of allowed meat or poultry.